Inverse problem in the calculus of variations -- functional and antiexact forms: Introduction

 \section{Introduction}

-The calculus of variations is the unique bridge between various mathematics disciplines as differential geometry and functional analysis.
+The calculus of variations is a unique bridge between various mathematics disciplines such as differential geometry and functional analysis.
 It also has an unprecedented role in physics, being a universal language for Field Theory and various problems in other areas of science.
-Due to its importance, there have been developed many approaches to this subject, including the traditional way in terms of functional analysis \cite{GelfandFomin, VariationsHilderbendt} and purely geometrical approach in terms of jet spaces \cite{AndersonVariations, Krupka, Krupkova}.
+Due to its importance, it was developed into a vast discipline, and there have been developed many approaches to this subject, including the traditional way in terms of functional analysis \cite{GelfandFomin, VariationsHilderbendt, Vainberg}, and the purely geometrical approach in terms of jet spaces and variational bicomplex introduced in \cite{variationalbicomplexVinogradov, variationalbicomplexTulczyjew, variationalbicomplexTsujishita}, see also the pedagogical introduction in \cite{AndersonVariations, Krupka, Krupkova, HandbookOfGlobalAnalysisKrupka, HandbookOfGlobalAnalysisVitolo, HandbookOfGlobalAnalysisKrupkkova, SaundersSummary, JetSaunders, Olver, Khavkine}; for applications in physics, see a review in, e.g., \cite{Khavkine2, Olver, AndersonVariations, Krupkova}.

-From one side, for a given functional of suitable differentiability class, the derivation of the Euler-Lagrange equations is algorithmic.
-The most crucial step is integration by parts made under the assumption of a variation that vanishes at the boundary.
-The integration by parts is also responsible for complications of the jet approach to the calculus of variation.
-From the other side, this crucial step is the most problematic in the so-called inverse problems in the calculus of variations \cite{ZenkovInverseProblem, AndersonInverse, Markus}, where one has to check if a given set of differential equations comes from some Lagrangian.
-In the classical approach, we assume that we do not modify equations - we take them 'as they stand'.
-In this approach, a set of Helmholtz conditions was derived to check the variationality.
-In the more relaxed version of this problem, one initially allows a linear transformation of the equations to make them variational if there are not variational as they stand \cite{AndersonInverse}.
+One of the fundamental directions in the calculus of variations is to know if given differential equations can be reformulated as a variational problem.
+This is the main subject of so-called inverse problems (IP) in the calculus of variations \cite{ZenkovInverseProblem, Olver, Markus}, see also a formulation in terms of Exterior Differential Systems \cite{AndersonInverse, PrinceInverse2, PrinceInverseproblem}.
+We assume we do not modify equations - we take them 'as they stand'.
+The set of Helmholtz conditions allows one to check the variationality.
+In the more relaxed version of this problem, one initially allows one to multiply the equations by some function or perform a linear transformation of the equations to make them variational if there are not variational as they stand \cite{SaundersSummary, ZenkovInverseProblem}.
+Currently the IPs are considered in various situations as Lie groups \cite{ZoltanLieGroupsIP} or in non-smooth setup in control theory, e.g., \cite{FedericoIPNonsmooth}.
+Moreover, some ideas on variationality, as discussed below, are used in controlability of PDEs \cite{Control1, Control2}.

-The inverse problem of the calculus of variation has a long history originating from the pioneering papers of Helmholtz through Veinberg \cite{Vainberg} and the more recent approach of Anderson \cite{AndersonInverse}.
-The general summary from the viewpoint of the geometrical (jet bundle) approach is in \cite{ZenkovInverseProblem}.